1998 All-Pro Team

 The 1998 All-Pro Team is composed of the National Football League players that were named to the Associated Press, Pro Football Writers Association, and The Sporting News All-Pro Teams in 1998.
 Both first and second teams are listed for the AP team.
 These are the three teams that are included in Total Football II: The Official Encyclopedia of the National Football League.
-In 1998, the Pro Football Writers Association and Pro Football Weekly combined their All-pro teams, a practice with continues through 2008.
+In 1998, the Pro Football Writers Association and Pro Football Weekly combined their All-pro teams, a practice which continues through 2026.